 Students may research the form of government of participating countries during WWII and the role their government played in their participation.

 Students may research to learn how different forms of government have changed over time.

 Teacher must determine if the paintings in the exhibition are appropriate for the class.
 It is recommended that the teacher listen to the narrative in advance of lesson.

-Students will learn about different forms of government through a memoir entitled Two Regimes – A Mother’s Memoir of Wartime Survival written by Teodora Verbitskaya as translated by her granddaughter, Lucianne Vanilar, and illustrated by Nadia Werbitzky who witnessed and survived the Holodomor 1932-1933 and who experienced the military occupation forces of Nazi Germany during World War II, witnessed the roundup of 7,500 Jews of Mariupol who were later murdered outside the city limits.
+Students will learn about different forms of government through a memoir entitled Two Regimes (A Memoir) written by Teodora Verbitskaya as translated by her granddaughter, Lucianne Vanilar, and illustrated by Nadia Werbitzky, who witnessed and survived the Holodomor 1932-1933, and who experienced the military occupation forces of Nazi Germany during World War II and witnessed the roundup of 7,500 Jews of Mariupol, who were later murdered outside the city limits.
 Then Teodora and her daughters were forced to Germany to serve as slave laborers and were liberated from German control by American forces at the end of World War II.